colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

               type: RuntimeDefault
 ```

-Now that we have satisfied all the pod security standards for our orgchart app we can move on to our Vault side car.
+Now that we have satisfied all the pod security standards for our orgchart app we can move on to our Vault agent sidecar.